20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 2-14 | Trip length: 5-7 days | Budget: $2,800-$5,000

-Punta Cana is the international destination that feels easiest.
-All-inclusive resorts handle everything — meals, activities, kids clubs, entertainment — so parents barely need to plan beyond the flight.
-The Caribbean water is warm and calm, the beaches are wide and clean, and the flight from the East Coast is under 4 hours.
+Punta Cana is the easiest international destination.
+All-inclusive resorts handle everything — meals, activities, kids clubs, entertainment — so parents barely plan beyond the flight.
+The Caribbean water is warm and calm, the beaches wide and clean, and the East Coast flight is under 4 hours.

-Kids clubs at properties like Barcelo Bavaro Palace and Club Med run programming from morning through evening, which gives parents legitimate downtime.
-Excursions beyond the resort include catamaran trips, snorkeling, and Scape Park (zip lines and cenotes).
-Flight-and-hotel packages start around $754 per person on booking sites, making it one of the most affordable international beach options.
-The main caution: some resorts charge $70-$90 per day for toddler clubs (ages 0-3), so ask before booking if you have little ones.
+Kids clubs at Barcelo Bavaro Palace and Club Med run programming morning through evening, giving parents real downtime.
+Excursions include catamaran trips, snorkeling, and Scape Park (zip lines and cenotes).
+Flight-and-hotel packages start around $754/person, making it one of the most affordable international beach options.
+Watch-out: some resorts charge $70–$90/day for toddler clubs (ages 0–3), so ask before booking with little ones.

 Our Punta Cana family guide compares resorts and covers the costs they don't advertise.

-Quick-Pick Guide: All 20 Destinations at a Glance
+Quick-Pick Guide: All 20 Destinations by Real-Cost Test

 | Destination | Best Ages | Trip Length | Budget (Family of 4) | Wow Factor |